dan-pirjol/Black-Scholes-Asian-option-pricing-/README.md

 # Black-Scholes-Asian-option-pricing-
 Asian option pricer using the Asian implied volatility in the Black-Scholes model, including subleading $O(T)$ corrections

-This repository includes Mathematica codes used for generating the plots in the paper [arXiv:2407.05142[q-fin.MF]](https://arxiv.org/abs/2407.05142).
+This repository includes Mathematica code with the implementation of the method.
+The code was used for generating the plots in the paper [arXiv:2407.05142[q-fin.MF]](https://arxiv.org/abs/2407.05142).

 The Asian option price with strike $K$ and maturity $T$ is computed from the Black-Scholes formula (as if were an European option) with the forward price $F(T) = S_0 \frac{e^{(r-q)T}-1}{(r-q)}$ and a special implied volatility $\Sigma_A(K,T)$ - the *Asian implied volatility*.